 - Practice good oral hygiene by brushing and flossing twice daily, or as prescribed by your dentist.
 No matter how tired or busy you may be, don't forget this step.

-- Visit your dentist for preventive care every six months, or as prescribed by your dentist.
+- Visit your dentist for preventive dental care every six months, or as prescribed by your dentist.

 - Avoid particularly crunchy or hard foods and candies, especially if you already have weak teeth or dental restorations.
 These can easily cause teeth to crack and leave your tooth vulnerable to bacteria, which can enter the root system and cause damage from within.